Goal difference: England lower division titles decided on goal difference

-1983–84, Second Division – Chelsea–Sheffield Wednesday
+1983–84, Second Division – Chelsea and Sheffield Wednesday

 Chelsea 88 points and goal difference 50, Sheffield Wednesday 88 points and goal difference 38.

-1989–90, Second Division – Leeds United–Sheffield United
+1989–90, Second Division – Leeds United and Sheffield United

 Leeds United 85 points and goal difference 27, Sheffield United 85 points and goal difference 20.

-1981–82, Third Division – Burnley–Carlisle United
+1981–82, Third Division – Burnley and Carlisle United

 Burnley 80 points and goal difference 21, Carlisle United 80 points and goal difference 15.

-2016–17, League 2 – Portsmouth-Plymouth Argyle
+2016–17, League Two – Portsmouth and Plymouth Argyle

 Portsmouth 87 points and goal difference 39, Plymouth 87 points and goal difference 25.

-2021–22, League 2 – Forest Green-Exeter City
+2021–22, League Two – Forest Green and Exeter City

 Forest Green 84 points and goal difference 31, Exeter City 84 points and goal difference 24.

-(N.B. in 1996–97 Wigan Athletic and Fulham finished level on 87 points at the top of the Third Division, but Wigan Athletic were awarded the championship on most goals scored, which was the first tie breaker in use in the Football League between 1992 and 1999, although Fulham had the greater goal difference.
+(N.B.
+In 1996–97, Wigan Athletic and Fulham finished level on 87 points at the top of the Third Division, but Wigan Athletic were awarded the championship on most goals scored, which was the first tie breaker in use in the Football League between 1992 and 1999, although Fulham had the greater goal difference.
 Coincidentally Brighton and Hove Albion avoided relegation from the same division on goals scored at the expense of Hereford United, although Hereford had the better goal difference.
-It reverted to the Goal Difference method from the start of the 1999–2000 season.)
+It reverted to the goal difference method from the start of the 1999–2000 season.)

-2024-25, Championship – Leeds United–Burnley F.C
+2024–25, Championship – Leeds United and Burnley

-Both teams finished on 100 points, with the title going to Leeds United due to their superior goal difference.
+Leeds United and Burnley both finished on 100 points, with the title going to Leeds due to their superior goal difference.

 Scotland

-1986, Premier Division – Hearts–Celtic
+1986, Premier Division – Hearts and Celtic

 In 1986, Hearts lost 2–0 at Dundee on the final day of the season, which allowed Celtic to win the league championship on goal difference.
 Had the first tie-breaker been a goal average, Hearts would have won the championship.